7 Tips To Create A Video Landing Page That Boosts Conversions

 - Embed the video on your site instead of linking to it

 - Keep your title as descriptive as possible

 - Don’t forget to make your content shareable

 4. Include a Call-to-Action (CTA)

-Successful video landing pages have one thing in common: They all have a clear and compelling call-to-action.
+Successful video landing pages are like successful sales pages.
+And they all have one thing in common — a clear and compelling call-to-action.